7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 			-  XSS?
 				- What Input Validation?
 					- Which characters?
-						- URL encoding ip address in XSS payloads?
+						- URL encoded ip address in XSS payloads?
+				- Have you tried multiple payloads to verify (non-)existence of XXS, then tools?
+			- Deserialization Attacks?
-		- Vulnerable webserver?
+		- Vulnerable webserver version?
 		- Webserver generic issues by type
 			-  [[Apache-Tomcat]]
-		- Vulnerable versioning?
+		- Vulnerable versioning?firends

 	- What request methods?
 		 - Can you bypass with additional Headers?